Skip to main content

 • Lost Cal 1 Card IDs should be returned to the Cal 1 Card office, UCPD, or placed in a USPS Mailbox.

-• Cal 1 Card IDs will be replaced free of charge for patrons that have changed their name.
-The name change must be processed in the authoritative data source (i.e. Campus Solutions or UC Path).
+• Cal 1 Card IDs will be replaced free of charge for patrons that have changed their legal name after having received their Cal 1 Card.
+The legal name change must be processed in the authoritative data source system of record (i.e. Campus Solutions for students or UCPath for employees and affiliates).

-• Employees and Affiliates must contact their departmental and/or HR representatives to request a name change.
-Please allow 2 business days to pass after the name has been changed before coming to the Cal 1 Card Office to obtain a replacement ID card free of charge.
+• Please allow 2 business days to pass after the name has been changed before coming to the Cal 1 Card Office to obtain a replacement ID card free of charge.

 Absences & Withdrawal